 NOW AVAILABLE AND COMING UP: Living Values Education through the recent accreditation of new facilitators is pleased to be offering introduction evenings and workshops in the following locations:

-- Gold Coast, Qld – each alternate month (except Sept/Oct) at Paradise Kids Foundation premises, Arundel – plus Facilitator TTT three time a year.
+- Gold Coast, Qld – each alternate month (except Sept/Oct) at Paradise Kids Foundation premises, Arundel – plus Facilitator TTT three times a year.
 Exploring Values – community weekly evenings

 - Brisbane, Qld – Exploring Values – community weekly evenings.